 Now to the main part—how to clean thermal paste off the CPU.
 As stated earlier, it’s quite a straightforward job i.e., you remove the paste, and you apply the paste.
 However, it’s the small steps within the process that require extreme care.
 A few things that may go wrong are as follows:

-- You may end up breaking the locks on the heat sink if you apply too much force or rotate them in the wrong direction.
+- You may break the locks on the heat sink if you apply too much force or rotate them in the wrong direction.

 - You may end up applying excessive thermal paste on the CPU when then gets into other components and causes all sorts of problems.